 A “Pear” of Shoes by Rafe Bennett

-While customers are being delivered high-quality experiences that felt like the new and glam shoe on the right…
+While customers are being delivered high-quality experiences that feel like the new and glam shoe on the right…

 …employees are expected to provide those experiences using tools, processes or technologies that perform like the shoe on the left.
 Remember the nursery rhyme about the cobbler’s children?
-The paradigms investment needs to align and support intelligent spending rather than pure “scorched-earth austerity” approaches.
-When those who control the budget lose sight of the fact that you must spend money to make money, what started as a bad shoe suddenly becomes an organizational Achilles Heel.
+Corporate spending needs to align and support intelligent spending rather than “scorched-earth austerity” approaches.
+When those who control the budget lose sight of the fact that you must spend money to make money, the shoe becomes an organizational Achilles Heel.

 I Can’t Feel a Thing: Leaders Who Have Lost Touch

 What do you keep in your home utility closet?
 Tools, supplies, and household materials, perhaps?
-In my utility closet, I keep bubble wrap to re-use over and over.
+In my utility closet, I keep bubble wrap to re-use.
 Because of their position and power, executives need to have teams that will question them and be honest.
-Without this diversity of input, employees tell me that executive staffs are echo chambers.
+Without this diversity of input, employees tell me that executive staff can be echo chambers.
 One insightful person deemed the way some organizations insulate executives as: “bubble wrapped.”

 Research done by Accenture about the hidden value of organizational culture makers found that “two thirds of leaders (68 percent) feel they create empowering environments in which, for example, employees can be themselves, raise concerns and innovate without fear of failure.
 Just one third (36 percent) of employees agree.”
 I hear about that reality gap.
 Executives need the self-awareness to recognize that their employee experience may be vastly different from the average employee’s.
 Their time, attention, and priorities get insulated so they can focus on company priorities.